Click here to sign up for my free Rick’s Tech Tips Newsletter!

-But that being said, you do need to make sure the person really is who he claims to be by checking out his profile and timeline carefully.
+But that being said, you do need to make sure the person really is who they claim to be by checking out their profile and timeline carefully.
 If the info there is sparse or of a very generic nature, don’t accept the request.

 If all that looks OK, contact a couple of your mutual friends and ask how they know the person, and for how long.
 If they “met” him just recently in the same manner you did, be very careful.

-If the person is telling the truth (the odds of which are virtually zero), the American consulate in the other country and his own family will see to it that he gets the help he needs.
+If the person is telling the truth (the odds of which are virtually zero), the American consulate in the other country and their own family will see to it that they get the help they need.
 That is not your job as a Facebook friend.